-The walker in the banner picture isn’t me, but it’s appropriate for me to use it, because I feel I’ve provided more than enough good intentions to have paved the long road he’s treading.
+The walker in the banner picture isn’t me, but it’s appropriate for me to use it, because I feel I’ve provided more than enough good intentions to pave the long road he’s treading.

 I first thought I could be a writer when I was ten years old and started to draft a spoof spy novel, which I read to my classmates in instalments.
 To my shame I put the manuscript to one side when I moved to another school, and forgot about writing fiction for more decades than I care to admit.

 In 2015 I published a novel on Amazon in e-book format.
 Obviously I wasn’t sufficiently confident in the book’s merit to try to persuade anyone else to publish it.
 I still believe it was a good story, but I didn’t execute it nearly as well as I should have.
 I’m no longer mentioning it on these pages.

 After publishing the book, I became mildly hooked on writing flash fiction, as well as producing outlines for numerous short stories and at least three novels.
 Having finally settled on a novel that I planned to finish, I got bogged down in research.
 In January 2016 I decided to forget about writing for the time being and focus on more down-to-earth things that I might actually finish (with mostly positive results).
 In April 2017 I picked up writing Flash Fiction again.

 With autumn approaching and the days getting shorter, I’m planning to tie myself to the desk and produce something more substantial that I hope other people will enjoy reading.

 The walker in the photos is a good friend, so I suppose I owe it to him not to produce sufficient good intentions to take the road to its proverbial end.

 Thank you for looking.